monolithgoon/geoclusters-dashboard/README.md

 ## Map Provider API Tokens

-Because the main maps for the dashboard are rendered on the frontend, they can't be added to or read from the environment variables in the `/server/production.env` file.
+Because the main maps for the dashboard are rendered on the frontend, the API tokens required can't be added to, or read from the server environment variables in the `/server/production.env` file.

-Add the map provider API tokens to this file `/server/public/js/src/constants/maps-api-tokens.js`
+Instead, add the map provider API tokens to this file `/server/public/js/src/constants/maps-api-tokens.js`

 ***In production, do not use the map provider API tokens included in this code repository.
 They are for development only***